catenglaender/il-item-mockup/docs/report_user-intention_object-UI-components.md

 In connection to the ongoing discussion of which object can and should display which properties (e.g. here: [Streamline Object Properties](https://docu.ilias.de/goto_docu_wiki_wpage_7399_1357.html)), we also might want to evaluate how each properties are displayed by default (e.g. key and value, just the value, just an icon or key and icon?) as their purpose and context as well as the user's expectations may have changed and grown over the years since some objects were implemented.

 In some selected contexts, we recommend considering taking advantage of the space around the objects.
-For example, some kind of a property sidebar that users know from other web apps like Nextcloud, Trello and Jira could be displayed inside the slate.
+For example, some kind of a property sidebar in the slate that users know from other web apps like Nextcloud, Trello and Jira could be worth exploring.

 A roadmap and detailed feature requests are yet to be determined and will be linked in this document as undertakings around the item properties develop.

+## Further Reading & Sources

+* Young, I. (2008).
+Mental Models - Aligning Strategy with Human Behavior.
+Rosenfeld Media, LLC
+* Spencer D. (2010).
+A Practical Guide to Information Architecture.
+UXmastery.
+[Link](https://maadmob.com.au/wp-content/uploads/2021/03/PracticalGuideToInformationArchitecture.pdf)
+* Prof. Mahyar, N. (2019).
+Mental Models - Conceptual Models and Design.
+Lecture at the University of Massachusetts Amherst.
+[Link](https://groups.cs.umass.edu/nmahyar/wp-content/uploads/sites/8/2019/03/690A-10-ConceptualModels.pdf)
+* Babich N. (2020).
+The Beginner’s Guide to Information Architecture in UX.
+Adobe XD Website.
+[Link](https://xd.adobe.com/ideas/process/information-architecture/information-ux-architect/)